-Virtual Reality and 360 content is about to find it’s way into schools and classrooms with a new layer of interactivity!
+Virtual Reality and 360 content is about to find its way into schools and classrooms with a new layer of interactivity!
 ThingLink is evolving from image and video annotation to 360 content, which gives educators a larger canvas to create virtual learning experiences.

 What is a ThingLink Virtual Story?

-Students wear VR headsets plugged into to an iOS or Android tablet to explore a ThingLink virtual story.
+Students wear VR headsets plugged into to an iOS or Android phone to explore a ThingLink virtual story.
 They navigate through an interactive learning experience by turning their head and aligning a pointer to a tag to explore details more closely.
 Pointing to a tag allows users to watch a video, view a photo, or read more about a location within the 360 content.
 Students and teachers will be able to view these interactive stories without a separate app.
 In addition, tags collect data to measure student engagement within the learning experience.